OvidiuVulpe/lazy-AHK/README.md

 Capslock + e = equals sign

 Capslock + c = (Ctrl+L + Ctrl+C) [
-In VSC = select and copy line of code
+In VSC = select and copy line of code on cursor location
 In browser = focus and copy address bar
 ]

 Capslock + x = (Ctrl+L + Ctrl+X) [
-In VSC = select and cut line of code
+In VSC = select and cut line of code on cursor location
 ]

 Capslock + v = (Ctrl+L + Ctrl+V) [
-In VSC = select and paste line of code (replace line of code with what you have stored in your clipboard)
+In VSC = select and paste line of code on cursor location (replace line of code with what you have stored in your clipboard)
 In browser = focus and paste into adress bar
 ]

 Capslock + f = (Ctrl+F + Ctrl+V) Open search bar and paste data from clipboard into it